One of the most common types of ACA e-filing errors returned from the IRS AIR system are TIN validation errors.

 If you are a BoomTax customer, you will receive 10 free verifications by registering with our affiliate TINCorrect:

 What is error code 1095C-010-01?

-This is new for Tax Year 2016 and this indicates that the employee is the source of the TIN validation error.
+This indicates that the employee is the source of the TIN validation error.

-This is new for Tax Year 2017 and this indicates that the employee’s covered individual is the source of the TIN validation error.
+This indicates that the employee’s covered individual is the source of the TIN validation error.
 The IRS will now tell you which covered individual triggered the error to help with correcting this (unlike previous years).